HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

 #### Additional Guidance on SDOHCC Observation Screening Response Elements

-This section provides guidance on Observation.category and Observation.interpretation in the context of their use in the [SDOHCC Observation Screening Response] profile.
+This section provides guidance on `Observation.category` and Observation.interpretation in the context of their use in the [SDOHCC Observation Screening Response](StructureDefinition-SDOHCC-ObservationScreeningResponse.html) profile.

-##### Categorizing Observations by SDOH domain(s) using Observation.category
+##### Categorizing Observations by SDOH domain(s) using `Observation.category`

-Observation.category has two, fixed category codes (survey and social-history) to indicate that a Q-A pair captured as an Observation represents an assessment (survey) related to social history.
+`Observation.category` has two, fixed category codes (survey and social-history) to indicate that a Q-A pair captured as an Observation represents an assessment (survey) related to social history.

-Additionally, Observation.category has a binding to [SDOHCC ValueSet SDOH Category] which has values to categorize an Observation by SDOH domain(s) (e.g., Food Insecurity.
+Additionally, `Observation.category` has a binding to [SDOHCC ValueSet SDOH Category](ValueSet-SDOHCC-ValueSetSDOHCategory.html) which has values to categorize an Observation by SDOH domain(s) (e.g., Food Insecurity.
 Housing Instability, etc.).
-The additional guidance and examples below are for Observation.category values from [SDOHCC ValueSet SDOH Category].
+The additional guidance and examples below are for `Observation.category` values from [SDOHCC ValueSet SDOH Category](ValueSet-SDOHCC-ValueSetSDOHCategory.html).

 Additional guidance related to Observation.category for [SDOHCC Observation Screening Response] :

-* “Observation.category: SDOH domain” (e.g., Food Insecurity) means that the Observation addresses a health-related social need (HRSN) in the specified SDOH domain.
+* “`Observation.category`: SDOH domain” (e.g., Food Insecurity) means that the Observation addresses a health-related social need (HRSN) in the specified SDOH domain.
-* “Observation.category: SDOH domain” does not mean that the Observation confirms a HRSN in the specified SDOH domain.
+* “`Observation.category`: SDOH domain” does not mean that the Observation confirms a HRSN in the specified SDOH domain.
-* Some Observations may be assigned only one value for Observation.category (from [SDOHCC ValueSet SDOH Category]) while others may be assigned more than one value.
+* Some Observations may be assigned only one value for `Observation.category` (from [SDOHCC ValueSet SDOH Category](ValueSet-SDOHCC-ValueSetSDOHCategory.html)) while others may be assigned more than one value.
 * When categorizing an Observation that represents a Q-A pair, Gravity recommends that the SDOH domain(s) be assigned based on the question <u>and its complete allowed set of answers</u> on an assessment instrument.

-Examples for using Observation.category to tag Observations by SDOH domain are provided below.
+Examples for using `Observation.category` to tag Observations by SDOH domain are provided below.
 The examples are based on the Accountable Health Communities Health-Related Social Needs Screening Tool (AHC HRSN Screening Tool) or the AHC HRSN Screening Tool Supplemental Questions.<sup>1</sup>

-**Example 1**: When a question and its complete answer set address only one SDOH domain, an Observation using the question for Observation.code should have only one value for Observation.category.
+**Example 1**: When a question and its complete answer set address only one SDOH domain, an Observation using the question for Observation.code should have only one value for `Observation.category`.

 <table align="left" border="1" cellpadding="1" cellspacing="1" style="width:100%;">
    <thead>